 3. Mobile apps

 One aspect of social distancing we haven’t mentioned yet is remote work.
 Millions of people have transitioned to full- and part-time remote work this year, if only temporarily.
-Businesses with a user-friendly mobile app for managing their communication are better positioned to succeed in the new normal.
+Businesses with a user-friendly mobile app for managing their communication are better positioned to succeed in public health emergencies.

 A mobile app for business communication isn’t limited to calls or texts.
 It allows businesses to handle every aspect of their organization despite working from home.
 If businesses want to maintain or exceed their past levels of production, a mobile app increases their ability to do so in spite of social distancing.
 "Amazing technology has simplified our patient communication immensely!
 We are fairly new and can't wait to learn even more Weave features... customer service and tech support is SPOT ON and can't be beat! " - The Eye Station